 TUIO Hackathon at ITS

 TUIO is alive!
 We will host a studio workshop at the ACM International Conference Interactive on Interactive Tabletops ITS 2014 in Dresden in November.
-The event is targeting developers and experts who are interested in implementing TUIO 2.0.
-Further details will follow, stay tuned ... we are also working on a relaunch of this site.
+The event is targeting developers and experts who are interested in implementing TUIO 2.0, please register on time since the places are limited!

 in the archive.